mad-lab-fau/sensor_position_dataset_helper/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/sensor_position_dataset_helper)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+# THIS PACKAGE IS DEPRECATED AND NOT UPDATED ANYMORE!
+USE [MAD DATASETS](https://github.com/mad-lab-fau/mad-datasets) INSTEAD.
+THIS PACKAGE SHOULD ONLY BE USED, TO REPLICATE THE EXACT RESULTS OF THE PUBLICATION!

 # SensorPositionComparison Helper

 This is a helper module to extract and handle the data of the [SensorPositionComparison Dataset](https://zenodo.org/record/5747173).